Overview

 A circle is represented by its center and radius, so create the center first, and then create the circle based on the center and radius.

-Status Create2dCircle(GCSWVarGeomHandle &h, const GCSWVarGeomHandle ¢er, double radius)
+Status Create2dCircle(GCSWVarGeomHandle &h, const GCSWVarGeomHandle &center, double radius)

 Create a circle in 2D.